 Haddonfield Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Get Patients Their Smile Back with Dental Implants

 If you have lost one or more teeth and are considering dental implants, the Haddonfield oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons can help you through this long procedure.
 They will work with you and help to ensure that the process goes as smoothly as possible.
 Our surgeons bring a breadth of experience and expertise to help every patient.
-Call us at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.